How are sex toys made at Délices Défendus?

 - FFP2 masks (we've had tons of them since the C-word, we have to find a use for them)

-We scrupulously respect all the following rules:
+We strictly adhere to all of the following rules:

 AND ALSO...

-You'll see what our molds look like! (for those who aren't on discord)
+You'll see what our molds look like! (for those who aren't on Discord)

 Ours are made of copper .
 But be careful: not raw copper , which would not be safe for the body .